tafaust/pyCrow/README.md

 <h1>pyCrow:<br />A Python 3.6 speech recognition framework.</h1>

 Welcome to the pyCrow speech recognition project!
-I tinker on this project mainly in my free time to keep up with Machine Learning and Python.
+The main purpose of this project is, first, to keep up with Machine Learning and Python and, second, to teach myself about Deep Learning in my free time.
-I, furthermore, created this project to learn more about Deep Learning and the Tensorflow framework.
+More specifically,I aim to learn about Long-Short Term Memory (LSTM) Neural Networks (NN).
+In case you are interested to hear more about the project, give me feedback on the code, or even want to contribute to this project, feel free to send me a PM (or PR).
+Thanks!

 ## Installation
-TBD
+Checkout this git repository first.
+Then, make sure you have Python3.6 and virtualenv installed in order to create a virtual environment based on Python 3.6.

+    $ git clone git@github.com:tahesse/pyCrow.git && cd ./pyCrow
+    $ virtualenv -p python3.6 venv

+Next, activate the virtualenv install the required python packages via pip.

+    $ source ./venv/bin/activate
+    $ pip install -r requirements.txt

+By now, you should have the framework installed.
+If not, please open up an issue for that.

 ## Getting Started
 TBD